Pav0l/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+`describe(name, fn)` creates a block that groups together several related tests.

+`test(name, fn, timeout)` also under the alias: `it(name, fn, timeout)` contains the test itself.
+The first argument is the test name; the second argument is a function that contains the expectations to test.
+The third argument (optional) is timeout (in milliseconds) for specifying how long to wait before aborting.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+To achieve high test coverage.
+You write your tests first, let them run (and fail) and then write the minimum amount of code required to make the test pass.
+Then you run the tests again to check if the code passes all tests.

+Great thing for bigger projects.
+Very helpfull when refactoring code or adding new features to see if the old features are not affected/broken.
+But quite repetitive and time consuming.

 1. Mention three types of automated tests.

+Unit tests
+Integration Tests
+Component Tests

 ## Project Set Up